Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/properties/ghost.rst

    The Ghost panel.

-The ghosts settings are found in the *Armature* tab, only active in *Pose Mode*.
+The ghosts settings are found in the *Armature* tab.

 Type
    Around Current Frame